macformula/hil/canlink/README.md

     ```

 2) Create an instance of Tracer with the `NewTracer()` function.
-A can interface, trace directory and logger must be provided as arguments.
+A can interface, logger, and converter must be provided as arguments.
-The trace directory must be a folder within the current directory with the same name as the argument provided.
+A timeout and a file name are optional parameters.
+If no file name is provided, a name will be generated using the current time and date.
+The tracer will timeout after 30 minutes by default.
+The trace file will be created in the same directory.
 Functional options are available of type `TracerOption` if required.

     ```go
     func main() {
         tracer := canlink.NewTracer(
             "vcan0",
-            "traces",
             logger,
-            canlink.WithBusName("veh"),
-            canlink.WithConverter(canlink.NewAscii()),
+            canlink.Text{}
+            canlink.WithTimeout(1*time.Second)
+            canlink.WithFileName("trace_sample")
 	    )
     }
     ```